thomasWeise/aitoa/book/structure/README.md

 # The Structure of Optimization {#sec:structure}

+From the examples that we have seen, we know that optimization problems come in different forms.
+It is not directly clear how to identify, define, understand, or solve them.
+The goal of this first chapter is to bring order some order into this mess.
+We will approach an optimization task by step-by-step formalizing its components, which will then allow us to apply efficient algorithms to it.
+This *structure of optimization* is a blueprint that can be applied in many different scenarios to obtain at least an initial, working optimization approach.

-We have already seen a few examples of *optimization problems*.
+So far, we have already seen a few examples of *optimization problems*.
-Let us condense their essence into definitions.
+Let us begin our quest to bring structure into the chaos by condensing their essence into definitions.

 \text.block{definition}{optimizationProblemEconomical}{An *optimization problem* is a situation which requires deciding for one choice from a set of possible alternatives in order to reach a predefined/required benefit at minimal costs.}